 How we are funded

-Alumot is a not-for-profit organisation.
+Alumot is a not-for-profit organization.
 All activities are funded by membership fees.
 We believe the community should be driven by its members and shaped by their interests, talents and skills.
-Parent involvement in Alumot is entirely voluntary, with everyone contributing in any way they can - ensuring kids’ safety and security, organising festive activities on Jewish holidays, outings etc.
+Parent involvement in Alumot is entirely voluntary, with everyone contributing in any way they can - ensuring kids’ safety and security, organizing festive activities on Jewish holidays, outings etc.